 What Works Better Than Family Intervention

-When traditional family interventions aren’t appropriate, evidence-based alternatives offer more effective pathways to treatment.
+When traditional family interventions are not appropriate, evidence-based alternatives offer more effective pathways to treatment.

-CRAFT (Community Reinforcement and Family Training) stands out as the most effective option.
+CRAFT (Community Reinforcement and Family Training) stands out as one of the most effective options.
 Research shows CRAFT helps over two-thirds of families successfully guide loved ones into treatment, twice the success rate of Johnson Intervention and three times more effective than Al-Anon facilitation.
-You’ll learn to use healthy rewards rather than confrontation, identify ideal moments for change discussions, and create environments that promote abstinence.
+This approach emphasizes healthy reinforcement rather than confrontation, identifying better moments for change discussions, and creating environments that promote abstinence.

 Network Therapy offers another approach, enlisting three to four trusted individuals alongside a counselor to support abstinence without relying on potentially harmful family dynamics.